To prepare stuffed peppers or capsicum, cut

 oil and then braised with tomatoes and herbs.
 This is the basic

-ratatouille; other vegetables, such as courgettes and
+ratatouille; other vegetables, such as

 can of course be added.
 Peppers can be roasted, either with ratatouille